ahungry/cl-protobufs/cl-protobufs.rst

 Returns true iff the field *slot* of *object* of type *type* is initialized, i.e., there are no fields whose value is unbound.

+  proto:reinitialize-object (object type)                       [Generic function]

+Initializes all of the fields of *object* of type *type* to their default values.

 Python compatibility functions
 ------------------------------